Gali Baharav-Miara

 Gali Baharav-Miara (born 18 September 1959) is an Israeli lawyer who serves as the current Attorney General of Israel.
-Prior to that, she served as the Tel Aviv District Attorney for Civil Affairs, and as a consultant to the law firm Tadmor, Levy, & Co.
+Prior to her legal career she served in Unit 8200.
+In her legal career, she served as the Tel Aviv District Attorney for Civil Affairs, and as a consultant to the law firm Tadmor, Levy, & Co.
 She is the first female Attorney General of Israel.

 Biography

 She was born to Shulamit Baharav (née Davidovich), a painter, and to Emanuel Baharav, who served in the Palmach and fought in the War of Independence.
+She did her military service in Unit 8200 and in the Research Department of the IDF Military Intelligence Directorate.
 She holds both a bachelor's degree (1984, with honors) and a master's degree (1990) in law from Tel Aviv University, where she served as a teaching assistant and adjunct professor.

 In 1985, she joined the Tel Aviv District Attorney's Office, where she served for about thirty years in a variety of positions, mainly in the fields of civil and administrative law.
 In 2002, she was appointed director of the administrative department of the District Attorney's Office, and between 2007 and 2015 she served as Tel Aviv District Attorney for Civil Affairs.
 In tort cases filed by Palestinians living in the West Bank against the State of Israel, she has led a policy of opposition to the lawsuits.
 In 2014, she was among the candidates for the position of Director General of the Ministry of Justice, but eventually was not chosen for the position.

 She was chosen as one of the 50 most influential women by Globes for 2022 and 2023.